-The first six members of Organisation XIII in Kingdom Hearts II were originally assistants to Ansem the Wise and his research on the Heartless.
+The first six members of Organization XIII in Kingdom Hearts II were originally assistants to Ansem the Wise and his research on the Heartless.
 Vexen keeps up his research.

-And Braig, Dilan, Aeleus, and Ienzo either, considering what happened when they went just a liiiiiittle too far trying to make sense of Darkness in the heart...
+And Braig, Dilan, Aeleus, and Ienzo too, considering what happened when they went just a liiiiiittle too far trying to make sense of Darkness in the heart...

 The second game's problems stem from a machine built by the Doc whose only purpose is generating massive amounts of toxic waste.
 Why?
 Because the other mad scientists were making fun of him for his inventions being too environment-friendly.
 That must've been after he dismantled his nuclear reactor chilled by a swimming pool.

 And Wily's also notable in that he's one of the few villainous Mad Scientists whose overall plans actually end up succeeding, albeit posthumously.
-When you remember that Wily created Zero and infected him with the original strain of the Maverick Virus, and it was that same virus that transferred to Sigma during his first battle with Zero, thus kicking off the Maverick Rebellion, and it was that rebellion that basically kicked off the events of the rest of the Mega Man continuity (barring Battle Network and Star Force, which are an alternate continuity), effectively making him the Bigger Bad of the entire series, you've got one effective Mad Scientist on your hands.
+When you remember that Wily created Zero and infected him with the original strain of the Maverick Virus, and it was that same virus that transferred to Sigma during his first battle with Zero, thus kicking off the Maverick Rebellion, and it was that rebellion that basically kicked off the events of the rest of the Mega Man continuity (barring Battle Network and Star Force, which are an alternate continuity), you've got one effective Mad Scientist on your hands.

 In Psychonauts, the villain Dr. Loboto has all the trappings of a mad scientist, while using the style of his doubtless-failed career in dentistry.